monch1962/hello-world-secops/README.md

 ### Running API tests

-Details to follow
+Ensure all the app dependencies have been installed (`NODE_ENV=test npm install`), then

+`$ node helloworld.js &`

+to start the application.

+Get a copy of wilee (https://github.com/monch1962/wilee) and build it locally using `$ make local`

+Execute tests using

+`$ APP=http://localhost:8080 TESTCASES=test/api/*.wilee.json ./wilee`

+and analyse results

 ### Running performance tests

-Ensure all the app dependencies have been installed (`NODE_ENV=test npm install`, then
+Ensure all the app dependencies have been installed (`NODE_ENV=test npm install`), then

 `$ node helloworld.js &`